bengizmo/nuclei/custom/home-network/README-NETWORK-DISCOVERY.md

 - Scans all VLANs every 5 minutes for new devices
 - Automatically profiles new devices with detailed NMAP scans
 - Runs targeted Nuclei vulnerability scans based on device type
-- Generates AI-powered security assessments
+- Sends mobile notifications for new device detection
-- Updates Home Assistant with real-time network status
+- Updates Home Assistant entities with device counts

 ## Features